matthewwall/weert/README.md

 # weert
-A real-time interface to weewx using Node, Express, and D3.
+A real-time interface to weewx using MongoDB, Express, Node, and D3 (MEND?)

 ## General architecture
 - Uses a [Node](https://nodejs.org/) server with the [Express framework](http://expressjs.com/)